Botspot/automaton/README.md

 In this example, here's the code that was generated from those options:
 ![screenshot](https://github.com/user-attachments/assets/0b128467-be94-485e-85dd-22f5e8c6bfdb)
 ## Status:
 This project is in BETA.
-It should be in working order, but it's also very new. (released on August 30, 2025)
+It should be in working order, but it's also very new.
+(Released on August 30, 2025)
 Please report any bugs [here](https://github.com/Botspot/automaton/issues).
 Ask questions [here](https://github.com/Botspot/automaton/issues).
 Join my discord server [here](https://discord.gg/RXSTvaUvuu).